root-project/root/README/ReleaseNotes/v620/index.md

    Unlike regular `TFile`s, the content of such file has reproducible binary content when writing exactly same data.
 This achieved by writing pre-defined values for creation and modification date of TKey/TDirectory objects and null value for TUUID objects inside TFile.
-As drawback TRef object stored in such file cannot be read correctly.
+As drawback, TRef objects stored in such file cannot be read correctly.
 This feature dedicated for testing of ROOT I/O functionality.